syncfusion-content/flutter-docs/Flutter/pdf-viewer/How-to/Add-SignaturePad-signatures-to-Syncfusion-Flutter-PdfViewer.md

 ---
 layout: post
-title: Add digital signature in SfPdfViewer using SfSignaturePad | Syncfusion
+title: Add digital signature in SfPdfViewer using SfSignaturePad | Syncfusion<sup>&reg;</sup>
-description: Learn here all about how to add SfSignaturePad signatures in the Syncfusion Flutter PDF Viewer (SfPdfViewer) widget and more.
+description: Learn here all about how to add SfSignaturePad signatures in the Syncfusion<sup>&reg;</sup> Flutter PDF Viewer (SfPdfViewer) widget and more.
 platform: flutter
 control: SfPdfViewer
 documentation: ug